MyTheeNa/mytheena/README.md

 About Me : 🗂️
 --------------

+## About Me
+- **Name:** Mythee
+- **Age:** 14

+## Introduction
-Name: Mythee Age: 14 ## Introduction Hello there!
+Hello there!
 My name is Mythee.
-I am a software developer passionate about programming and web development. ## Projects of Interest - 🐍 Developing web applications using Flask - 🖥️ Building websites with JavaScript and HTML
+I am a software developer passionate about programming and web development.

+## Projects of Interest
+- 🐍 Developing web applications using Flask
+- 🖥️ Building websites with JavaScript and HTML

 * 🌍  I'm based in thai
 * 🖥️  See my portfolio at [pr-api](http://pr-apimile.online/)